Entroware/docs/content/posts/install-steam-ubuntu/index.md

 ### Install Option 1 - Installing Steam using the App Center

-Open the preinstalled `App Center` application and search for `steam`.
+Open the preinstalled `Ubuntu Software` application and search for `steam`.
 Then click on the menu item titled `Steam` with the Steam logo to the left similar to the image below.

 ![Search for Steam in the App Center](images/app-center-search.jpg)